A Compound Decision Approach to Covariance Matrix Estimation: Covariance matrix estimation as a compound decision problem

-for some parameters $\beta_S$ and $\beta_I$, where $s_{jk}$ is the $jk$th entry of $\bs{S}$ and $u_{jk}$ is the $jk$th entry of $\bs{I}$.
+for some scalar parameters $\beta_S$ and $\beta_I$, where $s_{jk}$ is the $jk$th entry of $\bs{S}$ and $u_{jk}$ is the $jk$th entry of the $p \times p$ identity matrix $\bs{I}$.
 Ideally we would like to estimate the optimal $\beta_S$ and $\beta_I$ by choosing the values that minimize the Frobenius risk \eqref{frobenius risk}.
 Though we cannot directly calculate \eqref{frobenius risk} because it involves the unknown $\sigma_{jk}$, the following proposition shows that we can construct a good estimate of this risk for every fixed value of $\beta_S$ and $\beta_I$.

 \begin{prop} Define $\hat{\Delta}_{jk}^2 = \sum_{i=1}^{n}(X_{ij}X_{ik}-s_{jk})^2 / n^2$ and

 If $p^{-2} \bb{E} \Vert \bs{S} - \bs{\Sigma} \Vert_F^2$ is bounded as $n \rightarrow \infty$, then